 If you do not remain for the full period of your grant authorization, an appropriate adjustment in the maintenance allowance will be made.
 Maintenance allowances are calculated in half month intervals.
 Five to fifteen days is considered one-half month.
 Sixteen to thirty-one days is considered a full month.
 No stipend will be provided for less than five days in the host country.

 For public transport use to and from mandatory Fulbright meetings and IND appointments, you can claim your travel costs via this linkReimbursements will be made within 10 working days.
+This link can also be used for reimbursement of other costs the Fulbright Commission has agreed to reimburse.

-You will be required to upload proof of travel costs.
+For travel costs: You will be required to upload proof of travel costs.
 An OV-chipkaart overview is preferred, but you may also scan your tickets (also see the information under Public Transport below).
 If you make use of an OV-chipkaart, you will need to make an account on OV-chipkaart.nlYou can also scan a paper ticket, or if you buy a ticket online you can submit the confirmation email as a PDF or any other proof as long as it lists the necessary details: your name, the cost, travel dates and destination.

 You can generate an OV-chipkaart history overview on the OV-chipkaart website after you have made an account and linked your card to the account.
 If you pay for a trip using your digital wallet (OV-pay onboard a tram or bus, for example), you will be able to see the cost of your travel in your bank statement.
 In all cases, we need to have proof of travel which indicates the costs, the locations and the name of the person traveling.